Sister Serpents

-Sister Serpents was a radical feminist art collective that began as a small group women in Chicago in the summer of 1989, as a direct response to the Webster v.
+SisterSerpents was a radical feminist art collective that began as a small group of women in Chicago in the summer of 1989, as a direct response to the Webster v.
 Reproductive Health Services Supreme Court decision.
 They continued their work through 1998.

 Mission and manifesto

 Their goal as a collective was to empower women and to increase awareness of women’s issues through radical art.
+SisterSerpents' public manifesto stated:

-Sister Serpents' public manifesto stated:“SisterSerpents proclaims an end to women’s acceptance of their own oppression.
+SisterSerpents proclaims an end to women’s acceptance of their own oppression.
 SisterSerpents is fierce and uncompromising, refusing to plead or gently persuade.
-We recognize and confront the misogyny that exists deep within society…Our struggle hopes to bring the demise of the system that allows for our brutalization… We involve ourselves with idea warfare, instead of the physical and emotional violence which has so long been used upon us… We bare our ideological fangs for the purpose of shocking… Our work is done anonymously… SisterSerpents has no modesty."Founding member Jeramy Turner stated, “The purpose of SisterSerpents is to use art as a weapon to battle against misogyny.”
+We recognize and confront the misogyny that exists deep within society…Our struggle hopes to bring the demise of the system that allows for our brutalization… We involve ourselves with idea warfare, instead of the physical and emotional violence which has so long been used upon us… We bare our ideological fangs for the purpose of shocking… Our work is done anonymously… SisterSerpents has no modesty.

+Founding member Jeramy Turner stated, “The purpose of SisterSerpents is to use art as a weapon to battle against misogyny.”
 Members of the group were adamant that they were not a political organization; they sought to use art as a weapon for social change, but not in the context of being hired to make posters for political organizations.
-The work of Sister Serpents was described by some as "militant".
+The work of SisterSerpents was described by some as "militant".